-The dog’s knee is made up of 3 bones: the femur, tibia and patella.
+The dog’s knee comprises three bones: the femur, tibia, and patella.
 The area where these three bones meet is called the “stifle”.
 Each stifle has an inner or “medial” aspect and an outer or “lateral” part.
 The medial aspect is called the femorotibial (or “femur-tibia”) joint.
 This is where the cruciate ligaments are located, and they help stabilize this part of the knee.

 What is Cruciate Ligament Disease?